necrux/lifx-cli/README.md

 Playing around with the LifX API with the goal of creating a CLI.

 ## Authentication
-Authentication is done using your token which is stored in `~/.keys`.
-This can be configured by running `lifx --configure`.
+Authentication is done using your token stored in `~/.keys`.
+This can be configured manually or by running `lifx --configure`.

 **Example `~/.keys` *ini* file:**